dtk01/dtk/README.md

 `dtk-select-module`, respectively.

 <kbd>M-x</kbd> `dtk` will create a dedicated buffer `*dtk*` and prompt for
 completion of book, chapter and verse.
-Corresponding text(s) will be inserted to `*dtk*` upon completion.
+The corresponding text will be inserted into `*dtk*` upon completion.

 The `*dtk*` buffer enables `dtk-mode` and provides the following keybindings: